 The Directive is a complex piece of legislation, 34 pages long.
-The most contested Article 17 is introduced by 11 recitals (61-71) and covers in 10 dense sections new obligations by “online content-sharing service providers”, a new class of services that communicate to the public copyright content uploaded by its users.
-It is therefore very likely that we’ll see widely diverging implementations, and decades of references to the Court of Justice of the European Union, which is already suffering from copyright overload.
+The most contested Article 17 is introduced by 11 recitals (61-71) and covers in 10 dense sections new obligations by “online content-sharing service providers”, a new class of services that communicate to the public copyright content uploaded by their users.
+It is likely that we’ll see widely diverging implementations, and decades of references to the Court of Justice of the European Union, which is already suffering from copyright overload.

 National consultations and transpositions by country